 Lick Mats: Has the same idea as a slow feeder bowl, but encourages the act of licking rather than chewing.
 They are usually made from silicon with different textures and patterns.

-Lick mats have many benefits, including mental stimulation (especially for limited mobility dogs), stress alleviation (the act of licking releases pleasure endorphins in your dog’s brain).
+Lick mats have many benefits, including mental stimulation (especially for limited mobility dogs), and stress alleviation (the act of licking releases pleasure endorphins in your dog’s brain).
 The licking motion naturally helps your pup calm down, encouraging slower eating habits, and as a distraction and/or positive reinforcement tool (such as using it during a nail trim to distract your dog and form a positive association with the activity).
 The great thing about them is that many have suction cups to allow you to affix them vertically, which comes in very useful when using them for nail trims.
-Great when used with foods like banana, peanut butter, yogurt, raw ground meat just to name a few.
+Great when used with foods like banana, peanut butter, yogurt, and raw ground meat just to name a few.

-Snuffle Mats/Snuffle Balls: A large fabric mat, usually made of felt, with many pockets and grooves designed hide treats and other food items.
+Snuffle Mats/Snuffle Balls: A large fabric mat, usually made of felt, with many pockets and grooves designed to hide treats and other food items.

 Snuffle mats help a dog decompress by allowing them to indulge in their natural foraging instincts.
-These are great for more timid dogs who may be intimidated by the look, sounds, or movements by plastic puzzle toys.
+These are great for more timid dogs who may be intimidated by the look, sounds, or movements of plastic puzzle toys.
 They can also be used as a slow feeder.
 This is another one of our favorite tools for helping your pup stay calm and burn some brain energy.
 We recommend feeding your pup at least once per day in the snuffle mat.

 Treat dispensing toys: Any toy that encourages a dog to “work” for their treats/rewards will help with their mental enrichment.
 The most commonly treat dispensing toy is the “Kong”.
 It is designed with more simplicity than a puzzle toy (see #5 below) and is usually constructed in a way where treats can be stuffed or filled in the toy, and the dog needs to roll, chew, paw, or shake the toy in order for the reward to fall out.
-Start with making it easy for your pup to get the reward and then you can add items such as banana, peanut butter or plain pumpkin to promote licking.
-Freezing will add a higher degree of difficulty, and of course licking will help keep your pup calm and help alleviate anxiety.
+Start with making it easy for your pup to get the reward and then you can add items such as banana, peanut butter, or plain pumpkin to promote licking.
+Freezing will add a higher degree of difficulty, and of course, licking will help keep your pup calm and help alleviate anxiety.

 Puzzle Toys: Designed to stimulate a dog’s problem-solving skills.
-They often consist of several components that require a dog to push, pull, open, and/or lift a compartment here treats are hidden in order to access the reward.
+They often consist of several components that require a dog to push, pull, open, and/or lift a compartment where treats are hidden in order to access the reward.
 These are great for feeding your pup as well.
 You can hide the kibble in the components and allow your pup to once again work for their food!
 They are also a great confidence builder as you can see how proud your pup is after they’ve figured it out.

-Shop Small Business Options:
+Shop Small Business Options